 5) Participants will be able to explain the three primary and three secondary target treatment areas in AutPlay Therapy.

 6) Participants will be able to list several play therapy interventions used in AutPlay Therapy.

-**Online modules will be required post-training in order to receive the AutPlay Credential ($270 additional).
+**Additional online modules will be required post-training in order to receive the AutPlay Credential ($270 additional).
 Day 1 attendees must register online within 4 weeks (by October 16th) to be eligible to complete the training at the reduced rate.

 Using Play therapy to Address Sensory Processing Challenges

 Description: An overview of sensory processing challenges will be covered along with descriptors of the eight sensory processing areas.
 The benefits of non-directive and structured play therapy will be covered as well as the foundations for using play therapy with sensory issues.
 The concept of a sensory play diet will be defined and explored.
 Several play therapy interventions designed to help with sensory issues will be explained and presented through book examples and session video clips.
 Current research will be presented, and participants will have the opportunity to understand how to create a sensory-friendly playroom.

 1) Define what is meant by sensory processing issues and how these issues can present in play therapy sessions.

 2) Identify several play therapy interventions that can be used to address sensory processing challenges.